Otto Könnecke

-Leutnant (later Lieutenant Colonel) Otto Könnecke (20 December 1892 – 25 January 1956) PLM, MMC, HoH, IC, was a leading German ace of World War I with 35 victories.
+Leutnant (later Lieutenant Colonel) Otto Könnecke (20 December 1892 – 25 January 1956) PLM, MMC, HoH, IC, was a leading German fighter ace of World War I with 35 victories.
 He was one of only five pilots to receive Germany's highest decorations for both enlisted pilot and officer.
 He later became one of the founding pilots of Deutsche Luft Hansa and assisted in development of the new Luftwaffe.

 Early life

-Otto Könnecke was of humble origin, born on 20 September 1892 in Straßberg, a carpenter's son.
+Otto Könnecke was a carpenter's son, born on 20 September 1892 in Straßberg.
 He attended the Building Trade School in Frankfurt am Main and became an apprentice carpenter.
 He became bored with this life by his late teens and in 1911 enlisted in Railroad Regiment 3, which was at Hanau.
 In 1913, he applied for pilot training and as an NCO, trained with Fliegerersatz-Abteilung 4 (Replacement Detachment 4) at Metz and received his pilot's wings.
 He then served in various units and capacities, ending up in Jagdstaffel 25 (Fighter Squadron 25).